menus12/DAwR-2023-final-project/README.md

 ## Preface
 <!-- Optional, the preface is not about the subject -->
+An analysis of WorldSkills Russia competition events and demonstration exams

+By  Aleksandr Gorbachev & David Langeveld

+A Research Paper
+Submitted to the lecturer of the subject ‘Programming with R’
+The Hague University of Applied Sciences PRO
+Master of Business Administration
+MBA Big Data Analytics
+November 2023

 ## Abstract
 <!-- Contains the purpose of the research carried out, the research questions that are dealt with, the research method and the most important findings -->